Neimo Askar: The Science of the Art

 TE: I think that’s it.
 I guess many people, with all the demands of modern life, probably don’t hold themselves to account very rigorously.
 However, when you reach a certain level of gnosis you cast a much more scrutinising gaze on the self.
 The challenge is how to catalyse that awakening.

 NA: Certain situations affect the spirit and if they do you have to remove yourself from that crowd or environment.
-Or you might avoid certain habits you previously indulged in knowing how much they impact your soul.
+Or you might avoid certain habits you previously mechanical bull for sale indulged in knowing how much they impact your soul.
 You notice that in people too, for example, in a group of friends there might be one person in denial of their emotional and spiritual needs.

 TE: So with regards to the company you keep: are there any poets out there inspiring you?